lirmm/waves-core/docs/dev_doc/dev_doc.rst

 User
 ----
 A user is a client which accesses services.
-It can be a real person using  its web browser or a software using the REST API.
+It can be a real person using a web browser or a software using the REST API.

 Administrator
 -------------
-An administrator is a privileged user with granted access to the WAVES back office.
-He manages services, submissions, adaptors and jobs.
+An administrator is a privileged user with granted access to the WAVES-core back-office.
+He manages configurations, services, submissions, adaptors and jobs.

 Documentation